TABLE OF CONTENTS

 Following intravenous doses of 500 mg, mean plasma concentrations of meropenem usually decline to approximately 1 mg/mL at 6 hours after administration.

-Plasma protein binding of meropenem is approximately 2%.
+The plasma protein binding of meropenem is approximately 2%.

 A pharmacokinetic study with meropenem in patients with hepatic impairment has shown no effects of liver disease on the pharmacokinetics of meropenem.